Allomothering in humans: Cognitive & hormonal implications

 Human females respond to social conditions during and immediately after pregnancy and may decide to abandon, neglect or commit infanticide if social support is lacking, if the infant is not considered viable (low birth weight, twins) or under certain extreme conditions (such as famine).
 Nearly all individuals show a response to infant crying and laughing, including fathers, virgin females, older children and even strangers.
 Oxytocin and prolactin, hormones released by mothers during lactation that may facilitate bonding, are also produced by males and others in the presence of a crying infant.

 Infants appear to have coevolved adaptations in response to those in older children and adults.
 Infants that look healthier (larger or plump) have higher rates of survival.
 Newborn humans are also predisposed to seek out faces and will imitate faces they see or respond to attention by smiling and laughing.
-Smiling and laughing appear to be an attempt to draw in potential allomothers, as well as a way to bond with parents.
+Smiling and laughing appears to be an attempt to draw in potential allomothers, as well as a way to bond with parents.
 Likewise, older infants can learn the intentions of others.
-Humans show advanced theory of mind and the ability to read and predict other's behavior and point of view may be impart due to the high levels of allomothering seen in humans.
+Humans show advanced theory of mind and the ability to read and predict others' behavior and point of view may be impart due to the high levels of allomothering seen in humans.
 Early infants engage other humans through laughter, they quickly learn to discriminate between those that show them more attention and care for them, indicating that they possess a quickly understanding who intends to care for them.
+Also, there is evidence for cognitive and socialization implications in nonhuman primates' allomothering.